SunnySuite/Sunny.jl/joss/paper.md

 Traditional classical and semiclassical approaches to spin dynamics are based on the assignment of a classical dipole to each lattice site.
 Recent theoretical work has generalized this picture, replacing dipoles with richer objects, namely SU(_N_) coherent states.
-Within this formalism, quantum spin-$s$ is faithfully represented as a linear combination of the $N = 2s + $ possible levels.
+Within this formalism, a quantum spin-$s$ is faithfully represented as a linear combination of the $N = 2s + 1$ possible levels.
+This enables the faithful representation of the crystal field levels associated with an ion, or, equivalently, the implementation of completely general single-ion anisotropies.
+The generalization may also be used to capture local entanglement effects, where this entanglement may be between the spin and orbital degrees of freedom of a single site, or within a cluster of spins on different sites.

-Capturing such local quantum effects is particularly important for describing systems characterized by strong onsite anisotropies or local entanglement effects.
-The SU(_N_) generalization applies equally to LSWT calculations [@muniz:2014] and classical spin dynamics [@zhang_batista:2021].
+The SU(_N_) formalism applies equally to LSWT calculations [@muniz:2014] and classical spin dynamics [@zhang_batista:2021].
 Users can access this formalism simply by setting the "mode" of a spin system to `:SUN`.
 Sunny also offers a `:dipole` mode, which is similar to the traditional classical approach but includes quantum renormalizations of biquadratic and single-ion anisotropy terms [@dahlbom:2023].
 Finally, there is a mode that implements the traditional approach without any additional corrections, `:dipole_uncorrected`.
 Most Sunny features are supported in all modes.

 ![_Left_: Scattering intensities of $\mathrm{FeI}_2$ as measured on the SEQUOIA instrument at the Spallation Neutron Source, Oak Ridge National Laboratory [@bai:2021]. _Right_: Predicted scattering intensities calculated with Sunny's SU(_N_) linear spin wave solver.
 The figure was generated with Sunny's data retrieval and plotting functions. \label{fig:Sqw}](figs/FigSqw.png)